edgeflame147/UberGlobal/README.md

 To address these problems, Transport Router aims to create an accessible interface that promotes environmental preservation and streamlines the user’s driving experience.

 **Project Process**

 Initial Planning Process
   - brainstormed all our ideas and goals for the project Programming
-  - next, we spit up to create individual pieces of code and algorithms for individual parts of the project Putting it together
+  - next, we split up to create individual pieces of code and algorithms for individual parts of the project Putting it together
   - we put all our pieces together into our website